Herbie Rides Again

 Herbie Rides Again is a 1974 American comedy film directed by Robert Stevenson from a screenplay by Bill Walsh, based on a story by Gordon Buford.
 The film is the second installment in the Herbie film series and the sequel to The Love Bug (1968).
 It stars Helen Hayes, Stefanie Powers, Ken Berry, and Keenan Wynn reprising his villainous role as Alonzo Hawk (originated in the films The Absent-Minded Professor and Son of Flubber).
-The film's plot focuses on a now-retired Herbie helping his current custodian Mrs Steinmetz (Hayes) to defeat a ruthless property developer who wants to demolish her home.
+The film's plot focuses on a now-retired Herbie, a sentient Volkswagen Beetle race car, helping his current custodian Mrs. Steinmetz (Hayes) to defeat a ruthless property developer who wants to demolish her home.

 Herbie Rides Again received mixed to positive reviews from critics and earned $38.2 million in the US and Canada.
 It was followed by a second sequel titled Herbie Goes to Monte Carlo (1977).